mia-platform/documentation/docs/runtime_suite/overview-runtime-suite.md

 Welcome to the Microservices Ecosystem overview page!

-Discover how to use plug-in templates and ready-to-use components to speed up your application development and orchestration
+Discover how to use plug-in templates and ready-to-use components to speed up your application development and orchestration.

 ![image alt text](img/microservices_ecosystem.png)